 Only one kilometre from its sister venue (which is on the corner of Park and Elizabeth Streets), Lehmann says the new location – among the banks and right near the ASX – feels like it’s in a different city.
 But the atmosphere won’t affect their approach to building a loyal clientele.

 “It’s important to know your area and know your customer, but at the same time you need to dictate the product,” explains Lehmann.
 “You give them what they want but also build something that might change their tastes.”

 They reckon the answer to that is a cosy plush lounge with leather-lined booths, moody lighting and plenty of blond timber.
-While “porn chic” is only a loosely guiding aesthetic concept, there might be a framed vintage Playboy cover or two appearing on the walls.
+"Porn chic” is a loosely guiding aesthetic concept.

 It’s a room in which Lehmann hopes the finance set will feel “really sexy and really bougie”.
 He plans on substituting his signature Rascal overalls with a safari suit at Double Deuce.

 There’s a 10-drink cocktail list of original creations concocted by head bartender Oliver Churchill (Bulletin Place, Dead Ringer), as well as subtle plays on old classics.
-(Lehmann hints at a Cosmopolitan “that we’ve twisted up”.)
+(Lehmann mentions a Cosmopolitan “that we’ve twisted up”.)

-Beer will come exclusively in cans, and while Rascal’s “shit tinny” (anything from VB to Tooheys New) won’t make it to Bridge Street, Lehmann promises at least one easy-drinking lager.
+Beer comes exclusively in cans, and while Rascal’s “shit tinny” (anything from VB to Tooheys New) won’t make it to Bridge Street, Lehmann promises at least one easy-drinking lager.